TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 Graphics Pipelines have multiple stages that the data goes through.
 Most of these stages have options that need to be set for the data to go through correctly.

+There are many stages, but the main ones to care about are the following:

+Vertex Shader → Fragment Shader → Rasterization

 ### Shaders

 A few of the stages can even be fully programmed with GPU programs called "shaders".
 SDL's GPU API exposes two of these shaders:

-- Vertex Shader: This GPU program transforms the vertex positions to be in the correct place in the world.
+- Vertex Shader: Transforms the vertex positions to be in the correct place in the world.
     - This runs for each vertex you pass to the GPU.
-- Fragment Shader: This GPU program decides which pixels become which color.
+- Fragment Shader: Decides which pixels become which color.
     - This runs for each fragment (essentially the same as a pixel) on the screen.

 Do not be alarmed by the fact that it runs these shaders so many times!
-GPUs are _heavily_ parallel devices with hundreds or even thousands of cores.
+GPUs are _highly_ parallel devices with hundreds or even thousands of cores.

 Some (older) GPU APIs included a compiler for shader code in their drivers, but modern GPU APIs delegate shader compilation to the application developers instead.